da2so/GradCAM_PyTorch/README.md

 ![2](./assets/fig2.png)

-Because you select the module, you should select a target layer in the module as described in below figure Once typing the 'number' or 'name' of a target class, you can get GradCAM result.
+Because you select the module, you get system print one more and should select a target layer in the module as described in below figure.
+Once typing the 'number' or 'name' of a target class, you can get GradCAM result.

 ![2](./assets/fig3.png)